Partner and paternity leave

 - Understand your partner leave entitlements and determine the best plan for your circumstances.

-- See links below and/or discuss your situation and plans confidentially with a HR Business Partner, ext.
-9512 (email@example.com) and with your supervisor.
+- See links below and/or discuss your situation and plans confidentially with Human Resources, (03 5327 9756 or email email@example.com) and/or with your supervisor.

 - If you plan to take extended unpaid leave it would be useful to discuss this well in advance with your supervisor.